 While ransomware was initially used to target companies, cybercriminals today target home users just as frequently.
-The virus usually finds it way in through operating systems that have not been updated, so always make sure both your antivirus software and your operating systems are the most recent versions.
+The virus usually finds it way in through operating systems that have not been updated, so users should always make sure both their antivirus software and operating systems are the most recent versions.

 Further to reports of a massive cyberattack hitting a number of companies in Ukraine, including banks, energy companies, and transport services, as well as the government, we believe this malware is based on a particular type of ransomware first identified in 2016, when it was spotted, patched, and bundled in a strain called PetrWrap.